dailydotdev/daily/README.md

 It collects and ranks articles from hundreds of unique publications to help developers stay updated with the latest tech news.
 You can bookmark posts, sync your data across devices, and read later whenever you want.
 It works offline and has a progressive web app (PWA) for mobile.

-At daily.dev we care about:

-* 🌟 **Maintenance**: We are working continuously to introduce new features, fix bugs, and improve user experience — 40+ releases on average in a year.
-* ♾ **Being relevant**: daily.dev's article feed is constantly updated.
-Discover brand-new content as soon as it is published.
-* 🧵 **Open-source**: daily.dev is completely open-source.
-We believe in transparency and giving back to the community, so we decided to publish the source code to GitHub.
-Suggest a feature, report a bug, or even contribute.
-Everyone is welcome!

 <p align="center">
     <img src="/assets/daily-cover-photo.png" alt="daily.dev" width="550">
     <br>